Carnival Vista Ship Review [PHOTOS]

 Carnival Vista Dining

-There are a handful of additional cost dining options on Carnival Vista.
-This is one of the first ships that Carnival elevated the upsell experience.
+There are a handful of additional-cost dining options on Carnival Vista.
+This is one of the first ships that Carnival elevated the upsell experience on.
 I will put a ($) next to items that have a fee associated with them.

-During my time on the Carnival Vista, I dined at several places: Cucina del Capitano ($) offers a cozy atmosphere with classic Italian favorites, with waiters belting out “That’s Amore” every night.
+During my time on the Carnival Vista, I dined at several places.
+Cucina del Capitano ($) offers a cozy atmosphere with classic Italian favorites, and waiters belt out “That’s Amore” every night.

-Bonsai Sushi ($) includes rolls, sashimi, and other Asian delicacies (the terrayaki steak is amazing!).
-While Blue Iguana Cantina serves tacos and burritos, including delicious breakfast burritos.
+Bonsai Sushi ($) includes rolls, sashimi, and other Asian delicacies (the teriyaki steak is fantastic!).
+At the same time, Blue Iguana Cantina serves tacos and burritos, including delicious breakfast burritos.

 Pro Tip: order the Huevos Rancheros in the morning for a special treat.

-Located aft on Lido Deck, Seafood Shack ($) features various quick-service seafood items like lobster rolls, crab legs, and boiled and fried shrimp.
+Located aft on the Lido Deck, Seafood Shack ($) offers various quick-service seafood items, such as lobster rolls, crab legs, and boiled and fried shrimp.

 For a different dining setting, check out the Fahrenheit 555 Steakhouse ($).
-Carnival Vista’s lido buffet is more than you expect, offering many dishes in a casual atmosphere, as well as the Carnival Deli with piled-high sandwiches and traditional sides.
+Carnival Vista’s lido buffet is more than you expect, offering many dishes in a casual atmosphere.
+It also features the Carnival Deli with piled-high sandwiches and traditional sides.

 The steakhouse menu seems to evolve constantly but with every version, it gets better and better.

-It’s not a Carnival cruise without a visit to Guy’s Burger Joint and for dessert, stop at Shake Spot ($), which has milkshakes and other desserts, including alcohol-infused shakes for adults.
+It’s not a Carnival cruise without a visit to Guy’s Burger Joint.
+For dessert, stop at Shake Spot ($), which serves milkshakes and other desserts, including alcohol-infused shakes for adults.

 The mentioned dining venues helped distribute the crowds during lunch and dinner.
 If you’re wondering, The Lido Marketplace (buffet area) was the busiest during breakfast, especially on port days when people had early excursions.
 The space is laid out nicely and never seems over-the-top crowded.

-Hands down, one of my favorite spots is Guy’s Pig and Anchor Smokehouse on deck five, featuring the only true smokers at sea, specially designed just for Carnival.
+Hands down, one of my favorite spots is Guy’s Pig and Anchor Smokehouse on deck five, featuring some of the only actual smokers at sea, specially designed just for Carnival.

 There’s also 24/7 pizza at the Pizzeria del Capitano.
 Before dinner, I had a drink at the Library Bar ($) – leave it to Carnival to combine reading and drinking – and for coffee, JavaBlue ($) is a must for those looking for their caffeine fix.